astrotime/timenomad_app/collections/_posts/2019-06-14-moon-nodes-and-force-of-destiny.md

 ## A simpler approach

-What most of astrologers currently agree is that
+What most astrologers currently agree is that:

-* the North Node represents **destiny and future** development
+* the North Node represents **destiny and future development**
 * the South Node stands for **past actions and karma**

 From this standpoint, it does make sense to see the **North Node as a Jupiterian force of expansion and benevolence**, while the **South Node is a Saturnian principle of limits and karma** leading to inevitable contraction until the debts have been repaid.

 ## Understanding the nodes and eclipses

-What makes the nodes so special is their relationship to eclipses.
+What makes the nodes so special is **their relationship to eclipses**.
 Every time the Moon finds itself in the vicinity of the nodes there is a probability of an eclipse, either solar or lunar.

 Eclipses can only happen during either **solar-lunar conjunction** (the New Moon) or **solar-lunar opposition** (the Full Moon) when the connection between the Sun, the Moon and the Earth is interrupted.